Korea - Aerospace IndustryKorea-Aerospace-Industry

 ITA CODE: PR AIR

-According to trade figures announced by Korea International Trade Association, Korea is the12th largest market for U.S. aerospace exports in 2017.
-In 2017, total U.S. aerospace exports to Korea exceeded 3.3 billion USD (including aerospace products in the defense sector).
-In total value, U.S. aerospace sales constituted about 80 percent of Korea’s total aerospace imports in 2017.
+According to trade figures provided by Korea International Trade Association, Korea is the 11th largest market for U.S. aerospace exports in 2018.
+In 2018, total U.S. aerospace exports to Korea exceeded $3.34 billion (including aerospace products in the defense sector).
+U.S. aerospace sales constituted about 69 percent of Korea’s total aerospace imports in 2018.

-Over 98 percent of the total aerospace imports into Korea are for commercial & defense aircraft and their parts and components.
-Of this, 80 percent of Korea’s aircraft, parts and component imports were from the U.S. in 2017.
+Over 98 percent of the total aerospace imports to Korea are for commercial and defense aircraft and their parts and components.
+Of this, 71 percent of Korea’s aircraft, parts and component imports were from the U.S. in 2018.

 Major Local Players

-There is a cluster of Korean small and medium sized aerospace companies in Gyeongnam area forming a Korean Aerospace Valley.
-The companies within this aerospace valley focus on supplying parts and components to KAI and KAL and also exporting.
-Gyeongnam Export Support Corps for Aero-parts (GESCA: http://gesca.or.kr/) supports these aerospace companies and are currently actively cooperating with the foreign aerospace companies for both imports and exports.
+There is a cluster of Korean small and medium sized aerospace companies in the Gyeongnam area comprising what is known as the Korean Aerospace Valley.
+The companies within this aerospace valley focus on supplying parts and components to KAI and KAL as well as exporting.
+Gyeongnam Export Support Corps for Aero-parts (GESCA: http://gesca.or.kr/) supports Korean aerospace companies and actively cooperates with foreign aerospace companies for both imports and exports.

-Korean Air is the largest passenger and cargo carrier company in Korea and is one of the largest consumers of aircraft, equipment, components, and various aerospace services -- as well as being one of the major exporters of aerospace parts and components.
-Asiana Airlines is the second largest airline in Korea, currently operating more than 80 aircrafts.
-Additionally, there are six Low Cost Carriers (LCC): Jeju Air, Jin Air, Air Busan, Eastar Jet, T’Way Air and Air Seoul.
-Six new LCC Airlines, Fly YangYang, Air Daegu, K-Air Airline, Nambu Air, Prime Airline and Pohang Air are getting ready for the operation.
+Korean Air is the largest passenger and cargo carrier company in Korea and is one of the largest consumers of aircraft, equipment, components, and various aerospace services.
+It also serves as one of the major exporters of aerospace parts and components.
+Asiana Airlines is the second largest airline in Korea and currently operates more than 80 aircrafts.
+In addition, there are six major Low Cost Carriers (LCC): Jeju Air, Jin Air, Air Busan, Eastar Jet, T’Way Air and Air Seoul.
+Three new LCCs have also obtained operation license from the Ministry of Land, Infrastructure, and Transport: Aero-K, Fly Gangwon, and Air Premia.

 - Radar/surveillance devices

-- Parts and components & MRO Top U.S. aerospace exports to Korea include: complete commercial aircraft, commercial aircraft engines, equipment and parts, as well as military aircraft and their parts and components.
+- Parts and components and MRO Top U.S. aerospace exports to Korea include: complete commercial aircraft, commercial aircraft engines, equipment and parts, and military aircraft and their parts and components.
 The U.S. continues to be the dominant foreign supplier of aerospace/defense products and services, with a dominant import market share.
-This trend will continue for several years, due to the tremendous growth of LCCs in Korea, and due to Korea’s recent decision to purchase next generation fighters (40 F-35s) and other defense aircraft, thus increasing demand on MRO services in the future and as related to these aircraft models.
+This trend is projected to continue for several years due to the tremendous growth of LCCs in Korea and Korea’s recent decision to purchase next generation fighters (40 F-35s) and other defense aircraft.
+This is expected to result in increasing demand on MRO services in the future and as related to these aircraft models.

 Although small in quantity, Korea’s space market also presents opportunities for foreign suppliers especially in satellite launching services, high-tech sensors and optical devices for the payload systems.